Do Go On - 360 - Alan Turing & The Enigma

 Yeah, yeah, yeah.

-you're welcome so they're going through all of this and they have no actual idea and it wasn't
+So they're going through all of this and they have no actual idea.

-until like decades later i forgot to write down but it was something like yeah it was relatively
+later.
+I forgot to write down, but it was something like, yeah, it was relatively recently that

-recently that it was released and we found out exactly what he actually did
+it was released and we found out exactly what he actually did quite recently.

 Incredible.